svogler/okapi-memory/README.md

 okapi-memory
 ============
-okapi-memory is game that runs in the browser.
+okapi-memory is a game that runs in the browser.
 The user should memorize products of an ecommerce shop running on Demandware.
 As incentive the user will receive a coupon code when finishing the game.
+The game runs best in Chrome/Safari (so you should run it in that browser).
+Runs as well in FF.
+No IE as it does not support CSS3 transformations yet.

 Technical Details
 -----------------